New: 100+ health biomarkers for $190

 However, there are caveats.
 Studies have shown medical-grade pulse oximeters can over-estimate oxygen stauration for people with darker skin pigmentation.
 In Feb 2024, the FDA issued a draft document on performance evaluation of pulse oximeters taking into consideration skin pigmentation, race, and ethnicity; as of October 2024, new FDA guidelines were expected to be issued but have not been.

-As of November 2024, the blood oxygen sensor is disabled in the US due to a patent dispute with Masimo.
-The U.S. International Trade Commission (ITC) ruled that Apple’s blood oxygen sensor infringed on Masimo’s patents, leading to a potential import ban.
+The oxygen sensor was disabled in 2024 due to a patent dispute.
+The U.S. International Trade Commission (ITC) ruled that Apple’s blood oxygen sensor infringed on patents of Masimo, leading to a potential import ban.
 In order to comply with the ruling and continue selling watches in the United States, Apple disabled the sensor via a firmware update on January 18, 2024.
-New Apple Watches are still being manufactured with the sensing hardware.
-If you buy a new Apple Watch in the US, it will have the oxygen sensor but it will be disabled.
+However, Apple Watches were still being manufactured with the sensing hardware, which let Apple re-enable the oxygen feature in 2025.

 Sleep apnea and blood oxygen time below 90%